erimcg/Using-D3js/04_02_continuous_scales.md

 ## Nice

 When a domain interval is created using actual data, it is often necessary to extend the domain on both ends so that when data values are scaled, the result is not a boundary of the range.
-The `nice` method does just that, it rounds the domain to *nice* round values.
+The `nice` method does just that; it rounds the endpoints of the domain to *nice* round values.